paultyng/terraform-provider-avi/README.md

 Note
 -----------------
-There is a major change in provider behavior.
-From now onwards, you will not be able to update the system default configurations if you don't have the terraform.state file for the particular resource.
+There is a major change in provider behavior with regards to system default configurations.
+From the version 22.1.6 you will not be able to update the system default configurations without having terraform.tfstate file.

-There is a necessary step you would have to perform before applying the configuration.

-First, you need to find out the UUID of the system default object, which you have to update using Terraform.<br>
+#### Here are the steps to update the system default configurations
-Once you get the UUID of the object, you have to do the `terraform import`.
+Lets consider you have to update the backupconfiguration object

-Here is an example of how to import the Terraform state for the resource.
 ```
 resource "avi_backupconfiguration" "abc" {
   name                   = "Backup-Configuration"